mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 1. Registering feature usage, and storing in a feature usage buffer
 1. Sending Feature usage reports on application exit, and when the feature usage buffer is above a size threshold.
 This will need to be timed during development to ensure it does not add significantly to application shutdown.

-###### Implementation Notes:
+##### Implementation Notes:
-This class will be owned and served out from the ConfigService throu a new UsageReporter method.
-The ConfigService will also be responsible for the setup and lifetime of the UsageReporter class.
-This is beacuse the UsageReporter needs to send a data package as part of it's destructor and needs the ConfigSerivice to still be available when it does that.
+This class will be owned and served out from the FrameworkManager.
+The FrameworkManager will also be responsible for the setup  and will be shut down as part of the FrameworkManager Shutdown method.

 The Usage report will have methods to :

 1. set and get an enabled status
-2. set the Application string, defaulting to "Mantidplot"
+2. set the Application string, defaulting to "MantidPython" and will be overwritten by Mantiplot in the MantidPlot startup code.
+3. Record the startup of Mantid
+4. Record Feature Usages
 3. flush the feature usage buffer
 4. set the interval for checking if time based jobs need to be done.